spack/spack/lib/spack/docs/workflows.rst

 command line; however, the same choices must be specified repeatedly.
 For example, if you wish to use ``openmpi`` to satisfy the ``mpi`` dependency, then ``^openmpi`` will have to appear on *every* ``spack install`` line that uses MPI.
-It can get repetitve fast.
+It can get repetitive fast.

-Custimizing Spack installation options is easier to do in the ``~/.spack/packages.yaml`` file.
+Customizing Spack installation options is easier to do in the ``~/.spack/packages.yaml`` file.
 In this file, you can specify preferred versions and variants to use for packages.
-For exmaple:
+For example:

 .. code-block:: yaml